-- Commission employees contributed through individual donations and pledges to the State Employees Charitable Campaign, which supports United Way agencies, national health agencies, international service agencies and local unaffiliated agencies. - Commission employees volunteered time to non-profit groups, donated blood in specially arranged blood drives held at the Commission's facilities; and - Fully supported and actively participated in environmental improvement activities such as the "Clean Air Force" (car pools, Don't Drive One-in-Five Campaign, bus riding) and recycling of paper, newsprint, and aluminum cans.
+- Contributed through individual donations and pledges to the State Employees Charitable Campaign, which supports United Way agencies, national health agencies, international service agencies and local unaffiliated agencies. - Volunteered time to non-profit groups, and donated blood in specially arranged blood drives held at the Commission's facilities; and - Fully supported and actively participated in environmental improvement activities such as the "Clean Air Force" (car pools, Don't Drive One-in-Five Campaign, bus riding) and recycling of paper, newsprint, and aluminum cans.